onepanelio/core-docs/docs/reference/cvat/custom-models.md

                 --batch_size="{{workflow.parameters.batch-size}}"
     ```

-10. (optional) If your training code is not compatible TensorFlow 2.3 or PyTorch 1.5, you will need to update `image` to use a Docker image that is compatible with your training code.
+10. (Optional) If your training code is not compatible TensorFlow 2.3 or PyTorch 1.5, you will need to update `image` to use a Docker image that is compatible with your training code.

     ```yaml {16}
     - container: